IDM Computer Solutions frequently asked questions

 How can I download a previous or older version of UltraEdit?

 Access to previous versions of UltraEdit (as well as UEStudio, UltraCompare, and UltraSentry) is only available through email.
-Please email us at email@example.com with your most current registration information, and we will provide you with the version you are eligible for.
+Please email us at firstname.lastname@example.org with your most current license information and we will be happy to assist you in accessing the version you need.

 Why does the installation hang or not work?